The page navigation is complete. You may now navigate the page content as you wish.

 yield

-Elements passed as children of this component are yielded inside the <tr> element.
+Elements passed as children are yielded as inner content of a <tr> HTML element.

 isSelected boolean